evgenyneu/evgenii.com/blog/_posts/2016-01-02-sun-and-planet-sizes-in-scale.md

 ## Feedback is welcome

 Feel free to reach me if you notice a mistake or want to improve the image.
 Download the [image source file](/files/2015/12/solar_system_object_sizes_in_scale.sketch) made in Sketch app.

-## License

 This work is released under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

 ## Photo sources